codexsoft/dotenv-flow/README.md

 Returns a list of `.env*` filenames depending on the given `options.node_env`.
 The resulting list is ordered by the env files priority from lowest to highest.

 Also, note that the `.env.local` file will not be listed for `NODE_ENV="test"`, since normally you expect tests to produce the same results for everyone.
+To force loading that file set option `load_env_local_in_test_env` to true.

 ##### Parameters: